Batalin-Vilkovisky algebra structure on Poisson manifolds with diagonalizable modular symmetry: Poincar e duality, Koszul duality and deformation quantization

 \begin{lemma} Let $A$ be a Koszul AS-regular algebra.
 Let $A^!$ be its Koszul dual algebra.
-If the Nakayama automorphism $\sigma$ is semisimple, then so is its Koszul dual $\sigma^!$.
+If the Nakayama automorphism $\sigma$ is diagonalizable, then so is its Koszul dual $\sigma^!$.
 In this case, we have